Darwen9/CKMImagenet/README.md

 ## 2. Dataset Structure（数据集结构）
 ### 2.1 Directory Hierarchy（目录层级）

-CKMImageNet adopts a 5-layer tree architecture of [Root Directory → Scenario Type → Specific Location → Area → Base Station], where each layer corresponds to the actual directory/data classification of the dataset:
+CKMImageNet adopts a 4-layer tree architecture of [Root Directory → Scenario Type → Specific Location → Area], where each layer corresponds to the actual directory/data classification of the dataset:

 Root: CKMImageNet
 The root directory of the dataset, which contains all scenarios, configuration files, and documentation.